 Abstract

-To analyse clinical and laboratory profile of patients with hepatitis B infection attending outpatient department of tertiary care hospital in northeast India.
+Objective: The objective of this study was to analyze the clinical and laboratory profile of patients with hepatitis B infection-attending outpatient departments of tertiary care hospitals in northeast India.

-This was a cross sectional study conducted in the out-patient department of a tertiary care medical institute situated in north east India.
-80 patients infected with hepatitis B (On the basis of serological markers) were included in this study on the basis of a predefined inclusion and exclusion criteria.
-Demographic details such as age, gender and socioeconomic status of all the patients were noted.
-A detailed history was taken including any history of intravenous drug use, tattooing, sexual contacts, history of blood transfusions and familial liver disease.
-Clinical and laboratory Profiles (Liver function test and serological markers) Of all the patients was studied.
-Ultrasound imaging was done in all the cases.
-P value less than 0.05 was taken as statistically significant.
+Methods: This was a cross-sectional study conducted in the outpatient department of a tertiary care medical institute situated in northeast India.
+Eighty patients infected with hepatitis B (on the basis of serological markers) were included in this study on the basis of predefined inclusion and exclusion criteria.
+Demographic details such as age, gender, and socioeconomic status of all the patients were noted.
+A detailed history was taken including any history of intravenous drug use, tattooing, sexual contacts, history of blood transfusions, and familial liver disease.
+Clinical and laboratory profiles (liver function test and serological markers) of all the patients were studied.
+Ultrasound imaging was done in all the cases. p<0.05 was taken as statistically significant.

-In cases of hepatitis B majority of the patients remained asymptomatic and many cases no risk factor for HBV infection could be identified.
-It is therefore important to screen general population for hepatitis B infection.
+Conclusion: In cases of hepatitis B, the majority of the patients remained asymptomatic, and many cases no risk factor for hepatitis B virus infection could be identified.
+It is therefore important to screen the general population for hepatitis B infection.

 Downloads